ameyrupji/macpro-5-1/README.md

 ### Wifi and Bluetooth Upgrade

 I would highly recommend this upgrade as this will enable faster WiFi AC (5) standard and Bluetooth 4.0 standard.
-This will allow functionality such as Airdrop and unlock with Apple Watch (Series 3+).
+A full upgrade story can be found [here](./Bluetooth-Wifi-Upgrade.md) This will allow functionality such as Airdrop and unlock with Apple Watch (Series 3+).
 I used the following part for the upgrade:

 - Mini PCI-E Adapter - [Amazon](https://amzn.to/3fDIkWw)
 - UFL/u.FL/IPX/IPEX RF Coaxial Extension Cord - [Amazon](https://amzn.to/30nqRet)
 - WiFi Bluetooth Card BCM94360CD - [Amazon](https://amzn.to/32vAtXy)

-The bluetooth and the Wifi (AirPort Extreme) Cards can be found in the below.
+The bluetooth and the Wifi (AirPort Extreme) Card location from the documentation can be found below:

 ![screenshot-wifi-upgrade](./images/screenshot-wifi-upgrade.png)
 ![screenshot-bluetooth-upgrade](./images/screenshot-bluetooth-upgrade.png)

-My upgrade pictures

 **Difficulty Level:** Easy to Medium